Explicit Stillman bounds for all degrees: Upper bound of in terms of Knuth arrows

 \end{proof} For example,

-\begin{notations} We mark the functions in Notations 4.12 by their index, which is the order they appear in the induction process.
+\begin{notations} We mark the functions in Definition \ref{4.12} by their index, which is the order they appear in the induction process.
 We arrange the functions in the following order:

 For a function $f$ appearing in this sequence, the index of the function is denoted by $\ind(f)$.
 Also for integers $d \geq 2$, denote $\tilde{d}=d+1 \geq 3$. \end{notations} \begin{theorem} Let $\sigma \geq 2$.
-Under the notations in 4.12, for any functions $f$ in the sequence, we have
+Under the notations in Definition \ref{4.12}, for any function $f$ in the sequence, we have

 In particular, $B_d(\sigma)\leq \tilde{d}\uparrow^{d^2+d-2}\tilde{d}\uparrow\sigma$. \end{theorem} \begin{proof} We prove by induction.
-We will apply the inequalities for $\sigma \geq 2$ which are easy to verify: $\sigma+5 \leq \sigma+7 \leq 3\uparrow\sigma$, $3\sigma+4 \leq 4\sigma+2\leq 3\uparrow3\uparrow\sigma$.
+We will apply the inequalities for $\sigma \geq 2$, which are easy to verify: $\sigma+5 \leq \sigma+7 \leq 3\uparrow\sigma$, $3\sigma+4 \leq 4\sigma+4\leq 3\uparrow3\uparrow\sigma$.

-The base case: $A_2(\sigma)=4\sigma+2\leq 3\uparrow3\uparrow\sigma\leq \tilde{d}\uparrow\tilde{d}\uparrow\sigma.$
+The base case: $A_2(\sigma)=4\sigma+4\leq 3\uparrow3\uparrow\sigma.$

 The induction steps from $A_d$ to $\prescript{d}{}{\psi}_1(\sigma)$: we have $\prescript{d}{}{\psi}_1(\sigma)=2A_d((d+1) \sigma)$.
 So

 The induction steps from $\prescript{d}{}{\psi}_i(\sigma)$ to $\prescript{d}{}{\phi}_i(\sigma)=\prescript{d}{}{\psi}^{\sigma}_i(\sigma)$: since $\prescript{d}{}{\psi}_i(\sigma)\leq\tilde{d}\uparrow^{\ind(\prescript{d}{}{\psi}_i)}\tilde{d}\uparrow\sigma$, we have